rbyt2/owisbot/README.md

 ## 🌸 about

-`owisbot-discordjs` is a multipurpose Discord bot project built using `discord.js`.
+`owisbot` is a multipurpose Discord bot project built using `discord.js`.

 this project is focused on creating useful, clean, and community-oriented systems for the OWIS server, from moderation tools to utility features and server automation.